buy the book ribbon

 3 The vars section defines the variables we’ll inject into our template.

-4 We actually use a built-in ansible variable called inventory_hostname.
-This variable woul actually be available in the template already, but I’m renaming it for clarity.
+4 We actually use a built-in Ansible variable called inventory_hostname.
+This variable would actually be available in the template already, but I’m renaming it for clarity.

 Using an env file to store secrets is definitely better than committing it to version control, but it’s maybe not the state of the art either.
-TODO: mention other secret management tools. vault
+You’ll probably come across more advanced alternatives from various cloud providers, or Hashicorp’s Vault tool.

-This concept goes along with the idea of "idempotency", which means that you get the same result when you run something once, as when you run it multiple times.
+This concept goes along with the idea of "idempotence", which is is when you want a thing that has the same effect, whether it is run just once, or multiple times.

 An example is the apt module that we used to install docker.
 It doesn’t crash if docker is already installed, and in fact, Ansible is smart enough to check first before trying to install anything.